vishnu-1952/Weather-Dashboard/README.md

 This project is a configurable weather dashboard built using TypeScript, React, and Material-UI (MUI).
 It allows users to add and remove weather widgets, switch between Celsius and Fahrenheit, and persist the dashboard's state between sessions using localStorage.

 Features:

-Weather Widgets: Display current weather for "New York" location, Add/Remove Widgets: Easily add or remove widgets to customize the dashboard, Temperature Switch: Switch between Celsius and Fahrenheit for all widgets using React Context, State Persistence: The dashboard saves its state (widgets and temperature settings) in localStorage, Responsive Design: The dashboard is fully responsive and adapts to different screen sizes,
+1. Weather Widgets: Display current weather for "New York" location,
+2. Add/Remove Widgets: Easily add or remove widgets to customize the dashboard,
+3. Temperature Switch: Switch between Celsius and Fahrenheit for all widgets using React Context,
+4. State Persistence: The dashboard saves its state (widgets and temperature settings) in localStorage,
+5. Responsive Design: The dashboard is fully responsive and adapts to different screen sizes,

-Prerequisites:
-Make sure you have the following installed on your machine:
+Prerequisites to make sure you have the following installed on your machine:

-Node.js (version 14 or higher)
+1. Node.js (version 14 or higher)
-npm or yarn (version 6 or higher)
+2. npm or yarn (version 6 or higher)

 Installation: